abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-When using Church encoding, instead of providing constructors for types, which we later eliminate with the $fold$, we produce a function, which, given the same arguments as the "folding" functions, produces the same results.
+The general principle of Church encoding, is that instead of providing constructors for types, which we later eliminate with the $fold$, we produce a function, which, given the same arguments as the "folding" functions, produces the same results.

 **Task 7:** Write a Church-encoded version of the natural numbers type